 Whatever your business does and wherever you operate, digital disruption is on a collision course with your industry.
 It will be interesting to watch the local retail space over the next few months as Amazon finally delivers on its full-blown Australian expansion plans, shaking the sector it to its foundations.

 Don’t make the mistake of thinking these challenges only happen to other sectors, or in other regions.
 Amazon’s arrival in Australia should be a wake-up call for every Australian business.
-The writing has been on the wall for more than a decade, yet some will take it hard when digital disruption...
+The writing has been on the wall for more than a decade, yet some will take it hard when...
 Read More

 Rather than deciding between a notebook or a tablet as your portable productivity tool of choice, consider a hybrid device that can transform on the fly – but make sure the keyboard isn’t its Achilles’ heel.